Also known as lab-created diamonds, man-made diamonds, synthetic diamonds.

 Lab-grown diamonds have been produced since the 1950s.
 Nearly all of the earliest lab-grown diamonds were put to industrial uses such as making abrasive granules for cutting, drilling, and polishing tools.
 At that time, lab-grown diamonds had color and clarity issues which made them unsuitable for use as gems.

 One of the main incentives for developing methods of producing man-made diamonds was the fact that abrasive tool industries were starting to consume more diamond than could easily be supplied by mining.
-The young diamond-growing industry had the potential to produce an unlimited and reliable supply of diamond abrasives if the cost of production was contained.
+The young diamond-growing industry had the potential to produce an unlimited and reliable supply of diamond abrasives if the cost of production was low enough to compete with natural diamond.
 This challenge was quickly achieved.
 Today diamond abrasive granules are produced in hundreds of factories in many parts of the world at a cost of under $1 per carat.

 Within a few decades, lab-grown diamonds were being made pure enough and large enough that they could be used in a variety of high-tech applications.
 Lab-grown diamonds were being used as heat sinks in advanced computers; wear-resistant coatings on tools and bearings; high-durability windows; tiny anvils for high pressure experiments; specialized lenses; speaker domes; and much more.